 Contact the Innovation and Commercialization Office at email@example.com.

 IU’s Innovation and Commercialization Office (ICO) will be your guide through the commercialization process.
-You’ll work with an ICO innovation and commercialization manager to assess whether your discovery has commercial potential and to determine the best path forward.
+You’ll work with an ICO innovation and commercialization expert to assess whether your discovery has commercial potential and to determine the best path forward.

 1. Disclose your discovery